 Director Tanksley first gave an update on the Missouri legislature’s omnibus broadband bill, which has now passed both houses and is currently awaiting the Governor’s signature.
 Key provisions in the bill include authorizing the state to keep any federal funding awarded to providers who fail to complete their broadband projects, improving internet service in the State Capitol building, and clarifying that local governments can allow internet providers to place broadband infrastructure on their buildings and towers.

-The bill would also establish a $250 million grant program to fund new broadband projects in unserved and underserved communities, which the bill defines as areas lacking 25/3 Mbps and 100/10 Mbps internet speeds, respectively.
+The bill would also establish the Broadband Infrastructure Grant Program, a $265 million program funded via the State of Missouri’s share of the American Rescue Plan Act (ARPA).
+This program would fund new broadband projects across the state in unserved and underserved communities, which the bill defines as areas lacking 25/3 Mbps and 100/10 Mbps internet speeds, respectively.
 An additional $35 million would go toward pole replacements and building new cell towers across the state.
 Broadband providers participating in the grant program will be required to provide maps of their coverage area to the state, bolstering ongoing efforts to accurately map the digital divide in Missouri.
 Unfortunately, the final version of the bill did not include any funding for digital literacy or internet affordability programs.

-New Guidelines for the NTIA Broadband Infrastructure Program
+New Guidelines for the Broadband Infrastructure Grant Program

 The Missouri Office of Broadband Development recently released draft guidelines for this program.
 Public comments for this draft closed on June 15th, and a final version of the guidelines is set to be released by the end of June.
 On July 15th, the office will begin receiving applications from service providers, and will announce final awards on November 14th.
 Eligible projects must offer a low-cost service tier, and must be designed to deliver symmetrical 100 Mbps internet speeds.
 Where symmetrical 100 Mbps speeds are not practical, projects must deliver at least 100/20 Mbps and be scalable to 100/100 in the future.
 However, preference will be given to projects featuring fiber infrastructure.
 Matching funds are not required, but applications that include private funding or funding from a local government will receive priority.